 In the church of Sant’Apollinare Nuovo in Ravenna presents a good example.
 The Ostrogothic king Theodoric the Great (454-526 CE), who commissioned some of the mosaics, practiced a form of Christianity called Arianism.
 After Arianism fell quite seriously out of favor, later leaders removed images of Theodoric and his court by altering the mosaic to show sets of curtains where each figure had been.

 The generic faces of figures inhabiting many mosaic programs made it easy to erase images of your rivals.
 You didn’t even have to change the face necessarily, though you could.
-Simply modify the inscription identifying the figure would also do the trick.
+Simply modifying the inscription identifying the figure would also do the trick.
 At Hagia Sophia in Istanbul, remarried members of the imperial family sometimes replaced old spouses with new ones.

 Although common wear and tear don’t really threaten medieval mosaics, moisture and earthquakes both do so significantly.
 As a result, many buildings’ mosaics have been destroyed or damaged.
-Some, like those at the Charlemagne’s Palatine Chapel in Aachen, Germany, have since been reconstructed.
+Some, like those at Charlemagne’s Palatine Chapel in Aachen, Germany, have since been reconstructed.
 But human intervention has more often harmed mosaics than helped them, mainly due to iconoclasm.

 In the 8th and 9th centuries CE, Byzantine rulers outlawed the creation or veneration of religious images due to fears of idolatry.
 This ruling caused the destruction of countless mosaics, icons, and other Christian artworks in a practice known as iconoclasm.
 A contentious issue even at the time, iconoclast laws were overturned in 843 CE.